 A hot bowl of soup in chilly weather can always make you happy, but how often do you crave a refreshing soup in the summer?
 Don’t worry; the Polish found a way to have soups, even in summer.
-One of the most typical foods from Podlasie is actually a cold, pink soup!
+But some of the most traditional food of Poland is actually a cold, pink soup!

 I am talking about the surprisingly refreshing test of Chlodnik, the cold beet soup.
-Beet soup, also known as borscht is a popular traditional soup in Poland, Russia, and Ukraine.
+Beet soup, also known as borscht is a popular food in Poland, Russia, and Ukraine.
 Chlodnik is the chilled version.

 Do it at home: